Bryant Bulldogs: The beginning: The Providence years

 Bryant University originally competed independently before the NCAA had classifications.
 The first teams were men's basketball and rowing, which started in 1896.
 The first women's team was women's basketball.
 When the NCAA began more strict classifications Bryant moved to the NAIA in 1963.
 During Bryant's tenure in the NAIA, it competed as an independent school.
-The university's tenure in the NAIA saw the men's basketball team record an undefeated regular season, going 22-0 before losing the final two games of the 1966-67 season in the District 32 Tournament.
+The university's tenure in the NAIA saw the men's basketball team record an undefeated regular season, going 22–0 before losing the final two games of the 1966-67 season in the District 32 Tournament.
 The 22-2 overall record was the team's best during the NAIA years.
 The move to Division II was partly because of the new campus, and the school's goals.

 During their NAIA playing years, they were known as the Indians, and were located in Providence, Rhode Island, near Brown University.
 The school's largest rivalry at the time was Salem State College.
 The school was still a small business school, who was still only known on a local level.
 In 1976 the college left the NAIA In 1977 the college exited the NAIA and became a member of the NCAA at the Division II level.
 From there they became a charter member of the Northeast-10 Conference when the conference formed in 1979 and began play in 1980.

 The Charter Years: Move to Division II

 In 1980 Bryant was one of the charter members of the Northeast-10.
 Bryant along with other New England schools helped create a Division II conference that could succeed on and off the playing field and create rivalries at the same time.
-With the conference affiliation Bryant was able to keep its closest current day rival Bentley College Falcons close both academically and athletically.
+With the conference affiliation Bryant was able to keep its closest present-day rival Bentley College Falcons close both academically and athletically.

 The university used the Indians nickname and logos since the inception of the athletics program in 1896 until 1995.

 Entering the 2000s (decade) the university has won 40 conference championships; and the President's Cup 4 times in 2004, 2005, and 2007 and in their last season as a Division II member in 2008.
 They lost in 2006 by 1 point to Stonehill College.
 In their last year of competition in Division II and in the Northeast-10, Bryant won the President's Cup by over 30 points, and sent 19 out of the 22 teams into the NCAA playoffs.
 They also amassed a record of 292-65-6 throughout the entire year.

 The 2000s (decade) also saw the injection of many new coaches at the university.
 Before the move to Division I they had signed four former Division I coaches from Duke University, Iowa State University, Wagner College, and UNLV.
 These moves have been noted as being one of the reasons that Bryant athletics have had such a successful run.
 This run has also brought on the exploratory commission to explore the move to Division I.